kenjdavidson/react-native-bluetooth-classic-apps/README.md

 - Supports the lowest versions of React Native (0.60.0), Android (26) and IOS (9)
 - Provides almost all functionality from the library
+- Configured to use the locally installed `../../react-native-bluetooth-classic/` project.